idleberg/node-makensis-cli/README.md

 ```
 ____

-Complie with strict settings, so our little `!warning` will be treated as an error.
+Compile with strict settings, so our little `!warning` will be treated as an error.

 ```sh
 $ nsis demo.nsi --verbose 2 --strict